Toomas Hendrik Ilves: Presidential elections

-Ilves was nominated by the Reform Party, Union of Pro Patria and Res Publica and his own Social Democratic Party on 23 March 2006, as a candidate for the 2006 presidential election.

-On 29 August, Ilves was the only candidate in the second and the third round of the presidential election in Riigikogu, the Parliament of Estonia (he was supported by an electoral coalition consisting of the governing Reform Party plus the Social Democrats and the Union of Pro Patria and Res Publica which form the parliamentary opposition).
-Ilves gathered 64 votes out of 65 ballots.
-Therefore, one deputy of the three party alliance supporting Ilves did not vote in favour of his candidacy.
-A two-thirds majority in the 101-seat Riigikogu was required, so he was not elected in Riigikogu.
-His candidacy was automatically transferred to the next round in the Electors' Assembly on 23 September.
+Ilves was nominated along with Ene Ergma as a candidate for the 2006 Estonian presidential election by four parties: the Reform Party, the Social Democratic Party, the Union of Pro Patria and Res Publica and the Estonian Centre Party that attempted to agree on a joint candidate.
+Ilves was the only candidate in the second and the third rounds of elections in Riigikogu where he gathered 64 votes of 65 ballots, less than the two-thirds majority of the 101-seat parliament.
+His candidacy was automatically transferred to the next round in the Electors' Assembly on September 23, 2006.

-On 13 September 2006, a broad spectrum of 80 well-known intellectuals published a declaration in support of Ilves' candidacy.
-Among those who signed were Neeme Järvi, Jaan Kross, Arvo Pärt and Jaan Kaplinski.
+On September 13, 2006, a group of 80 Estonian cultural figures (including Neeme Järvi, Jaan Kross, Arvo Pärt and Jaan Kaplinski, among others) published a letter in support of Ilves over the incumbent, Arnold Rüütel, in the upcoming presidential election.

-On 23 September 2006, he received 174 ballots in the first round of the presidential election in the Electors' Assembly, thus having been elected the next president of Estonia.
+On 23 September 2006, he received 174 ballots in the first round of the presidential election in the Electors' Assembly, thereby being elected the next president of Estonia.
 His five-year term started on 9 October 2006.

 On 29 August 2011, he was reelected by the 101-seat legislature to a second five-year term.
 His opponent was Indrek Tarand.
 He received support from 73 members of the legislature, and is the first candidate to be elected in the first round since Estonia regained independence in 1991.